API Reference

 PuppeteerController

 The PuppeteerController class allows manual control of your testing runs with Puppeteer.
-Manual control allows you to provide additional setup required by more complex webpages.
+Manual control allows you to provide additional setup required by more complex web pages.

 For more information about Puppeteer, see Puppeteer.